codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 }
 ```

 Feel free to user a different chart version and a unique name for the Runtime.
 You can get the values for both the Codefresh API token and account ID from the Codefresh UI as explained in the previous section.

+The example is valid for the tunnel-based access mode.
+For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 4: Install Hybrid GitOps Runtime](/#step-4-install-hybrid-gitops-runtime).

+Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
+See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.

-By default the Codefresh Runtime can deploy to the cluster it is installed on.
+By default, the Codefresh Runtime can deploy to the cluster it is installed on.
 You can also [use Terraform to connect additional]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform) external clusters to your runtime.